airfranceklm/masherylocal-adapters/src/main/doc/sidecar_io.md

 mapping from package keys to the desired treatment e.g. in the Dynamo DB.

-## Specifying required sidecar inputs elements
-In order to optimize the traffic to the sidecar and to reduce the latency, the configuration of the pre- and post-processor for each endpoint must indicate which data elements it actually needs.
-The sidecars can receive information about:
-- Headers (included by default, but could be filtered or suppressed),
-- Called resource
-- Remote address of the API client
-- Token information
-- EAVs of the package key or of the application

-// TODO This need be

-### Technical limitations about expanding post-processor inputs

-Due to the limitation of Mashery API, it is not possible to extract the data that was sent to the API origin from the Mashery post-processing event.
-Only the *original* client request will be available.
-The original request will frequently contain elements, such as access tokens, that are not desired to be sent to the sidecar.

-It is the responsibility of the deployer to ensure that all sensitive elements are *dropped* in the event the sidecar will require the combination of the request and response data.

 ### Request and Response Headers
 Depending on the point and set configuration, the input to the pre-processor may contain data from both API request